 Register, Book Your Hotel, and Plan Your Travel

 Registration and hotel reservations are now open.
 Make sure to book a room as soon as possible, they get booked quickly.
 If the hotel you want is full, book a room at your second choice and waitlist your preferred hotel.
 If someone cancels, you still might be able to get into your first-choice hotel.

 Looking for colleagues or someone you went to Med School with?
-Use the Find a Colleague directory, available through the Attendee Resource Center beginning in late December, to search by cosponsor, name, institution, location, or specialty and see if they’re also registered.
+Use the Find a Colleague directory, available through the Attendee Resource Center beginning in early January, to search by cosponsor, name, institution, location, or specialty and see if they’re also registered.
 If they are, send them a direct message and make plans to catch up.

 Use social media to tell everyone you’re attending the Symposium.
-Get your patients, hospitals, or practices excited that you’ll be bringing back groundbreaking research.
-Remember to use the official hashtag: #GU18.
+Get your patients, hospital, or practice excited that you’ll be bringing back groundbreaking research.
+Remember to use the official hashtag: #GU19.